imomaliev/blog-v1/blog/src/content/tils/hugo-rebuild-styles-on-source-change-when-using-tailwindcss-3.md

 ---
-title: "Rebuild Styles on Source Change in Hugo With TailwindCSS 3.x"
+title: "Hugo | Rebuild Styles on Source Change when using TailwindCSS 3.x"
 date: 2022-02-14T17:54:27+07:00
 draft: false
 tags: ["hugo", "postcss", "tailwindcss"]
 ---

-# Rebuild Styles on Source Change in Hugo With TailwindCSS 3.x
+# Hugo | Rebuild Styles on Source Change when using TailwindCSS 3.x

 ## Story